 By that time, the town had grown to include more manufacturing facilities, including two broom factories, salt works, machine shops, a washing machine factory, a flour mill, marble works, a feed mill, and a seed cleaner factory.
 The city also boasted an opera house, three banks, two weekly newspapers (the Bulletin and the Journal,) and numerous churches and lodges.
 By 1910, the population was 2,133.

 Cooper College was renamed Sterling College in 1920 but continued to retain its original focus as a Christian college.

 Over the next decades, Sterling continued to grow while still maintaining its small-town atmosphere.
-Today, Sterling is called home to about 2,300 people.
+As of the 2020 census, the population of the city was 2,248.
 Sterling College is its biggest employer.